How to Stop Being Lazy and Unmotivated: 10 Quick Strategies

 Think about how you talk to yourself.
 If you had a friend who talked to you like you talked to yourself, would you still be friends with that person?
 At the end of the day, you need to be your own biggest cheerleader and advocate.

-Stop negative self-talk such as telling yourself that you're lazy or worthless.
+That's why you should stop the negative self-talk like telling yourself that you're lazy or worthless.
 If you spend a lot of time thinking like this, you will escalate the problem and make yourself more prone to anxiety and depression.
 Instead, try an inner dialogue where you present yourself in a positive light and are supportive of your own efforts.
 Doing this can change your outlook and motivate you.

 3. Learn mindfulness.